Chart Color Schemes

 Rooty Hill is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Rooty Hill's dwellings, as per the most recent Census, were 76.7% houses and 23.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 80.7% houses and 19.4% other dwellings.
-Home ownership in Rooty Hill was at 24.9%, with mortgaged dwellings at 41.6% and rented ones at 33.5%.
+Rooty Hill's dwelling structure, as per the latest Census, consisted of 76.7% houses and 23.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's 80.7% houses and 19.4% other dwellings.
+Home ownership in Rooty Hill stood at 24.9%, with mortgaged dwellings at 41.6% and rented ones at 33.5%.
 The median monthly mortgage repayment was $2,167, higher than Sydney metro's $2,000.
-Median weekly rent was $420, compared to Sydney metro's $350.
-Nationally, Rooty Hill's mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863, and rents were substantially higher at $420 compared to the national figure of $375.
+The median weekly rent in Rooty Hill was $420, compared to Sydney metro's $350.
+Nationally, Rooty Hill's mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375 at $420.

 Frequently Asked Questions - Housing